When you search for new career options or a source of passive income, you frequently see proofreading at the top.

-In Proceedings also it’s no different.
-As you practice more your number of errors every time becomes less.
+In Proceedings, it’s no different.
+As you practice more, the number of errors you make decreases.

 How to start a proofreading business at home

-You only have to polish your skills and initially spend a few bucks to make your presence on the internet.
+You only have to polish your skills and spend a few bucks to make your presence online.

-Here is the ultimate guide to start a freelance proofreading business in 2020:
+Here is the ultimate guide to starting a freelance proofreading business in 2023:

-If you are looking to start your own proofreading business then your online presence is very much needed.
+If you want to start your own proofreading business, your online presence is very much needed.

-That’s the place from where you will showcase to your clients and get a project.
-And also running ads will also require a website.
+That’s where you will showcase to your clients and get a project.
+Also, running ads will require a website.

-So you can start your own website showing all your details like Luise Harnby website.
+So you can start your website showing all your details like the Luise Harnby website.

-You can start your website with just $2.95/mo from Bluehost.
-Visit this special link to grab with discounted price.
+You can create your website with just $2.95/mo from Bluehost.
+Visit this unique link to grab a discounted price.

 2. How to build a proofreading portfolio

-Initially, as you will be beginner, then work for some smaller publications or small business with low price.
+Initially, as you will be a beginner, then work for some smaller publications or small businesses with low prices.

-Collect some best reviews from them and put that on your website.
-Thus you will get experience and well your portfolio too at the same time.
+Collect some of their best reviews and put them on your website.
+Thus, you will get experience and improve your portfolio simultaneously.

 3. Advertise Your Business

-After setting up your website, you can start promoting through social media or even if your budget allows, you can run facebook, Instagram ads for yourself to get leads.
+After setting up your website, you can start promoting through social media, or if your budget allows, you can run Facebook and Instagram ads for yourself to get leads.

-You can also use Quora to get good leads as it works well.
-Just answer to some good questions related to proofreading and advertise your website.
+You can also use Quora to get good leads, as it works well.
+Just answer some good questions related to proofreading and advertising your website.

 4. How to get proofreading clients

-If you have your own website then you can use that website to showcase your skill on social media.
+If you have a website, then you can use that website to showcase your skills on social media.

-Also run facebook, instagram and google ads and get leads.
+I also run Facebook, Instagram, and Google ads and get leads.

-Also as discused above, you can use reddit or quora to get leads.
+Also, as discussed above, you can use Reddit or Quora to get leads.

-Apart from that, you can use some freelance websites like fiverr.com, upwork.com, freelancer etc website to get projects for yourself.
+You can also use freelance websites like fiverr.com, upwork.com, freelancer, etc., to get projects for yourself.

 Proofreading business Training course

 It’s better to gain some knowledge and training before jumping into it.
-The courses really heps to polish your skills.
+The courses help to polish your skills.

-Training from experts who are already in the market from the past 10 years can teach you well about whats works and what not?
-What would be your rate etc?
+Training from experts who are already in the market for the past ten years can teach you well about what works and what does not.
+What would be your rate, etc?

-So I would recommend going with Proofread Anywhere by Caitlin Pyle, that would help to get lots of proofreading practices with proper modules and test.
+So, I would recommend going with Proofread Anywhere by Caitlin Pyle, which would help me get lots of proofreading practice with proper modules and tests.

-This will definitely increase your level of confidence after completing the training.
+This will increase your level of confidence after completing the training.

-You can Join also 76 Minutes FREE workshop and decide to purchase their training or not.
+You can also join the 76 Minutes FREE workshop and decide whether to purchase their training.
 It’s better to get this workshop before jumping into it.

-At last, if you don’t want to start your own profitable proofreading business and want to work as a side hustler.
+Finally, if you don’t want to start your own profitable proofreading business and want to work as a side hustler,

 Then you can search for jobs.
-Although chances of getting projects are very less.
-Becase no one knows about you untill you show them your protfolio.
+However, the chances of getting projects are meagre because no one knows about you until you show them your portfolio.

-It’s not hard to find but at first, you may not pay as you expect.
+It’s not hard to find, but initially, you may not pay as expected.

-But once you become more experienced and able to show your skill to the employer you earn a heavy buck.
+But once you become more experienced and able to show your skills to the employer, you earn a heavy buck.

 Need Easy & Extra $300/Mo For Free?